-From the commencement of the Company's most recently completed financial year until its listing on the TSX on July 29, 2019, the Company was a "venture issuer" as defined in NI 52-110 and was therefore exempt from compliance with part 3 (Composition of the Audit Committee) of NI 52-110 for such period (the "Venture Exemption").
+From the date of the Company's public listing until its listing on the TSX on July 29, 2019, the Company was a "venture issuer" as defined in NI 52-110 and was therefore exempt from compliance with part 3 (Composition of the Audit Committee) of NI 52-110 for such period (the "Venture Exemption").
 Other than the Venture Exemption, the Company has not relied on any of the exemptions set out in NI 52-110 during the most recently completed financial year.